Leonardo-Boss/suckless-site/tools.suckless.org/farbfeld/index.md

 NetPBM is considered to be the most simple format around, however, there's much room for improvement.
+In fact, it doesn't help that the format is subdivided into Portable BitMaps, Portable GrayMaps and Portable PixMaps.
+It's not helpful when a manpage can't give a simple overview of a format in a few sentences.
+Judging from the usage of the format considering how long it's been around, it's no surprise it never took off.
-Functionality like alpha channels and 16-Bit color depth can only be achieved via extensions.
+Additionally, functionality like alpha channels and 16-Bit color depth can only be achieved via extensions.
 Due to it being a textual format it also lacks the desired compression characteristics.
 The question you have to ask yourself is: Can I read in a format without consulting the manpages?
 If your answer is yes, then the format is simple enough.
+In this regard, NetPBM can be considered to be a failed format.

 ### How does it work?